-NYU Students from the New York campus: Please visit the financial aid website for additional information regarding financial aid options for summer session(s).
+NYU New York Students: Please visit the financial aid website for additional information regarding financial aid options for summer session(s).

 All Other Students (includes Visiting Students): Visiting students or current NYU students who are not eligible for federal financial aid will be able to seek out alternative loans.
 Students seeking alternative loans are encouraged to relay to their potential lender the number of credits they are taking and the type of student they are (i.e. in a degree or non-degree program at NYU) as lenders have different eligibility criteria.

 NYU cannot recommend or endorse any particular private lender.
 Students are encouraged to research their options carefully.
 Please visit the financial aid website for more information about private (non-federal) alternative loans.